bjarkehs/TableViewiOS8Bug/README.md

 TableViewiOS8Bug
 ================

-An annoying bug with iOS8 when selecting something in a tableview.
+An issue with iOS8 when selecting something in a tableview causing the tableview will "jump".
+This does not happen in iOS7.

 A regular tableview for iOS8: